adam-herrala-bricker/wedding/API_guide.md

 Uploads an image file.

 The image file is saved to disk storage on the server, and image metadata is added to the database.
-The id for `scene-0` (the _all/kaikki_ scene) is added to image metadata by default, and `isDemo` assigned dynamically based on referer.
+The id for `scene-0` (the _all/kaikki_ scene) is added to image metadata by default, and `isDemo` is assigned dynamically based on referer.

 >[!NOTE]
 >The server hosts both full and web resolution versions of every image.
 Because web-res images are so much smaller, all web-res images from the wedding (plus web-res tree images for the demo) are saved to the server disk.
 Uploading and deleting images only affects full-res images.